simpeter/apd/docs/lab0.md

 This lab is ungraded and intended to get you set up with the project's infrastructure.
-Please go through all the steps, make sure that each one works and that you have access to everything described here.
+Please go through all the steps, make sure that each one works, that you have access to everything described here, and that you **send us a link to your clone of this repository**.

 ## Create a CloudLab Account ([Link](https://www.cloudlab.us/signup.php?pid=cse453))